bptlab/ark_automate/wiki/Styling-concept.md

 ... this might lead to confusion because whenever someone uses the class button now this style is applied no matter if it was intended or not.

-If you want to apply style just to spefific files and not globally react has a solution called CSS modules.
+If you want to apply style just to specific files and not globally react has a solution called CSS modules.
 Instead of creating a file _Example.css_ you have to create _Example.module.css_.
 This file you have to explicitly import in every file you want to use it in.
 For example like this:

 ```jsx
 import styles from './Example.module.css';